ag-cpp/digikam/project/bundles/vcpkg/README.md

     4) ./04-build-installer.sh

     To build the Windows installer.
 Once you've successfully built digiKam, files to bundle may contain over 4GB of files.
-    This script grabs the ~300MB needed to run digiKam and showfoto.
+    This script grabs the ~300MB needed to run digiKam and Showfoto.
     These include applications translations.

     This script creates Windows application links for the programs that will